Cinnamonness/PanCancerSCAnalysis/README.md

 2. `images`: contains pictures of our results.

-3. `notebooks`: contains fully documented notebooks to reproduce all analyses.
+3. `python_notebooks`: contains fully documented notebooks to reproduce all analyses.

+4. `scripts`: contains R and Python scripts.

 ## Introduction